Scouting Ireland Abuse Solicitors

 Scouting Ireland report helpline

-A helpline has been set up by TUSLA who has a concern or wishes to make a referral in relation to the recent Scouting Ireland Report.
-The helpline number is 1800 805 665 and is open from 9am to 4pm Monday to Friday.
-Other useful contacts: Dublin Rape Crisis Network national 24-hour helpline 1800 778 888.
+A helpline has been set up by TUSLA who has a concern or wishes to make a referral about the recent Scouting Ireland Report.
+The helpline number is 1800-805-665 and is open from 9 am to 4 pm, Monday to Friday.
+Other valuable contacts: Dublin Rape Crisis Network national 24-hour helpline 1800-778-888.
 Go to TUSLA website

 Scouting Ireland abuse complete report

-A Report into The Alleged Cover-Up of Sexual Abuse in The Organisation was Published by Scouting Ireland on May 15th, 2020.
+Scouting Ireland published a Report into The Alleged Cover-Up of Sexual Abuse in The Organisation on May 15th, 2020.
 View the report

-Coleman Legal have been assisting victims of scouting sexual abuse for a number of years and have considerable expertise in this area.
-If you have been a victim of sexual abuse in Scouting Ireland an experienced solicitor at Coleman Legal will be happy to speak with you and review your case in a confidential manner.
+Coleman Legal have been assisting victims of scouting Ireland abuse for several years and has considerable expertise in this area.
+If you have been a victim of sexual abuse in Scouting Ireland an experienced solicitor at Coleman Legal will be happy to speak with you and confidentially review your case.

 Coleman Legal LLP